fyysikkokilta/fktheme2019/README.md

   - Add your styles to the `/sass/theme/_theme.scss` file
   - And your variables to the `/sass/theme/_theme_variables.scss`
   - Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.

-## How to Use the Built-In Widget Slider

-The front-page slider is widget driven.
-Simply add more than one widget to widget position “Hero”.
-- Click on Appearance → Widgets.
-- Add two, or more, widgets of any kind to widget area “Hero”.
-- That’s it.

 ## Page Templates
 UnderStrap includes several different page template files: (1) blank template, (2) empty template, and (3) full width template.